 Appropriately Uses Anti-Psychotic Medication

-This datapoint indicates the percentage of long-term stay residents receiving antipsychotic drugs.
-While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these drugs are being used appropriately.
-In some situations, increased usage of these drugs may mean that a facility is using these drugs to subdue residents.
+This is the percent of residents who were given antipsychotic drugs.
+While antipsychotic drugs may be vital to many patients, it is important to ensure these medications are being used appropriately.
+In some cases, increased usage of these drugs may mean a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This figure is a measure of the percent of long-term care patients who are prescribed antianxiety medication.
-These drugs are given to patients experiencing anxiety or depression.
+This is the percent of patients who were given antianxiety medications.
+These drugs are commonly prescribed to residents experiencing depression and anxiety.